libgdx/libgdx.github.io/wiki/audio/streaming-music.md

 float position = music.getPosition();  // returns the playback position in seconds
 ```

-Music that should loop seamlessly may work better in the Ogg format due to the limitations of MP3 (see 'Why cant MP3 files be seamlessly spliced together?' at [LAME Technical FAQ](https://lame.sourceforge.io/tech-FAQ.txt)).

 `Music` instances are heavy on some backends (such as Android), you should usually not have more than about 10 loaded and more than 1 or 2 playing at the same time.

 A `Music` instance needs to be disposed if it is no longer needed, to free up resources.